Dental Implant Restoration Quincy, MA

 What does dental implant repair involve?

 That depends on which portion of the implant we need to repair.
 If the actual tooth (dental crown) is cracked or damaged, we can replace it without needing to address the actual implant (titanium post).
 If your tooth falls out, bring it with you.
 Otherwise, we can examine it and let you know if we can repair the crack or chip without actually removing the crown.
-At Premier Dental of Quincy and Milton, we view this as the best-case scenario since it is the fastest way to restore your implant and the least invasive.
+At Core Dental Group and Implants Center, we view this as the best-case scenario since it is the fastest way to restore your implant and the least invasive.
 If the crown needs replacement, the dental lab will create a new one for us to carefully attach to the abutment on your implant.